Tboske/Tboske/README.md

             <b>> <a href="https://discool.itch.io/discool">Discool</a></b></br>
             My first group project I have done.
 I was one of the two programmers that worked on this Unity project.
 In Discool I mainly worked on the parallax effect, generation of the buildings, the combo system and some smaller feautures.</br></br>
             <b>> <a href="https://github.com/Tboske/TribeEngine/tree/rework">TribeEngine</a></b></br>
-            This is a custom engine that I wrote myself using SDL2 and opengl.
+            This is a custom engine designed by me using SDL2 and opengl.
 I also have remade Tron arcade in Tribe. </br></br>
             <b>> <a href="https://github.com/Tboske/ComSync">ComSync</a></b></br>
             Here I played around with some networking using boost::asio.
 Use of UDP and TCP to send packages to other local pc's.</br></br>
             <b>> <a href="https://github.com/Tboske/Tribe2.0">Tribe2.0</a> WIP</b></br>